 SiliCar9 Affinity Chromatography is redefining protein purification with low-cost, environmentally-friendly kits to enable life science researchers to quickly and easily purify recombinant proteins produced by genetic engineering.

-- François Baneyx, professor and chair, Chemical Engineering (ChemE) and team
+- François Baneyx, professor, Chemical Engineering (ChemE) and team

 This research project focuses on obtaining critical proof of concept data for rationally designed peptides that can stop the harmful changes of the body’s normal proteins into a state that’s linked to widespread diseases such as Alzheimer’s, Parkinson’s, heart disease, Type 2 diabetes and Lou Gehrig’s disease.
 The synthetic molecule blocks these proteins as they shift from their normal state into an abnormally folded form by targeting a toxic intermediate phase.
 The discovery of a protein blocker could lead to ways to diagnose and even treat a large swath of diseases that are hard to pin down and rarely have a cure.